 Flexibility: general-purpose computation

 Although Optimistic Rollup could be used for specialized applications, the most important innovation of the Plasma Group is the OVM: Optimistic Virtual Machine.
-OVM enables implementation of arbitrary smart contract logic.
-Almost anything what’s possible in Ethereum is also possible in the OVM, including composability of smart contracts.
+OVM enables the implementation of arbitrary smart contract logic.
+Almost anything that is possible in Ethereum is also possible in the OVM, including composability of smart contracts.
 It can be based on EVM, EWASM or any other virtual machine.

 It would be ideal if OVM could directly reuse existing EVM bytecode, but it’s probably not that simple.
-A proper implementation will require changes of the transaction data (CALLDATA) format and sophisticated Truebit/Plasma Leap style implementation of challenge/response protocol for fraud proofs, which will likely lead to divergence from EVM to properly handle the edge cases.
-This means that some work will still be required to adapt existing contracts for OVM.
+A proper implementation will require changes of the transaction data (CALLDATA) format and sophisticated Truebit/Plasma Leap style implementation of challenge/response protocol for fraud proofs.
+This is likely to lead to divergence from EVM to properly handle the edge cases, meaning that some work will still be required to adapt existing contracts for OVM.

-Another implementation difficulty lies in the fact that the fraud proofs for large blocks can require more gas than permitted by L1 block gas limit.
+Another challenge to implementation lies in the fact that fraud proofs for large blocks can require more gas than permitted by the L1 block gas limit.
 These fraud proofs must then be broken down into multiple ETH transactions.

 All existing implementations of ZK-Rollup (including the one by yours truly) have so far focused only on specialized operations such as token transfers or atomic swaps.
-This had several major reasons.
+There are several major reasons for this.

-Second, even if we had shorter fields, Groth16 would require a trusted setup ceremony separately for each smart contract and for each new version!
+Second, even if we had shorter fields, Groth16 would require a separate trusted setup ceremony for each smart contract and for each new version!
 Obviously, this would be absolutely unrealistic.